Photon-number-resolving segmented detectors based on single-photon avalanche-photodiodes: Model

 \subsubsection{Lossy case}

 We now consider the effect of photon losses in each detection mode, i.e., $\eta < 1$.
-Again, $\eta$ should not be misconstrued to be the APD quantum efficiency, which plays no role in photon losses.
-(An instance of photon loss would be if a photon went undetected and exited the waveguide, losing its chance for further detection.)
+Again, $\eta$ should not be misconstrued to be the SPAD, which plays no role in photon losses.
+Again, $\eta$ should not be misconstrued as the SPAD absorption efficiency because the latter plays no role in photon losses, as unabsorbed photons can enter back into the waveguide and get detected by subsequent SPADs.
+Further more, the quantity $1-\eta$ is the probability of a photon exiting the waveguide undetected or a photon was absorbed without causing an avalanche, losing its chance for further detection.
 We assume that the parameter $\eta$ is independent of the photon number.
 The probability to get zero clicks in one mode is

-Likewise, the probability to get one click in one mode is \cite{PhysRev.179.368}
+Likewise, the probability to get one click in one mode is ~\cite{Scully}

 It is important to note that in the sum over $k$ starts with 1 here because we neglected dark counts.
-Therefore, Eq. (\ref{eq_prob}) can be generalized to
+Therefore, Eq.~\eqref{eq_prob} can be generalized to the lossy case as \begin{widetext}

-It is worth noting that the probability of getting zero clicks is still the same as the case of one detector, i.e., Eq.~\ref{eq:0}.
-For $\eta<1$ the computer simulations run extremely slowly for higher values of $m$ (reminiscent of the boson sampling problem).
-We calculated the conditional probabilities at $m = 50$ for $\eta = 0.9, 0.99, 0.999$, and plot the highest losses for illustration in Fig.\ref{prob_eta_0.9}.
-Plots for other values of $\eta$'s are included in the supplementary material.
+\end{widetext} In Eq.~\eqref{loss_prob}, in addition to multinomial coefficient for probability we also have the product term due to non-unity quantum efficiency.
+It is worth noting that the probability of getting zero clicks is still the same as the case of one detector, i.e., Eq.~\eqref{eq:0}, and for $\eta$ = 1, Eq.~\eqref{loss_prob} turns out to be same as Eq.~\eqref{eq_prob} for $n_i \geq 1$ where $i$ $\in$ $[1, k]$ for k clicks.
+For $\eta<1$ the computer simulations run extremely slowly for higher values of $m$ (reminiscent of the boson sampling problem), therefore we were limited to $m = 50$ for the calculation of conditional probabilities at $\eta = 0.9, 0.99, 0.999$.
+The results at $\eta=0.9$ are displayed, for illustrative purposes, in Fig.~\ref{prob_eta_0.9}.

-The degradation of the count probability with photon loss is evident, compared to Fig.\ref{prob_eta_1}.
-Also recall that $\eta=0.9$ means 10\% loss per mode which is a very poor performance.
-The purity calculation, displayed in Fig.\ref{pur_eta_0.9}, is particularly illuminating.
+The degradation of the count probability with photon loss is evident, compared to Fig.~\ref{prob_eta_1}.
+Also recall that $\eta=0.9$ means 10\% loss per detection mode which is a very poor performance as previous experimental work on low loss waveguides shows one can do much better~\cite{Bauters2011}.